 At the end of each business day at 5pm PT, our system collects all

-pending payrolls and begins the multi-step process of moving money through the banking system to pay them out.
+approval_deadline on that day and begins the multi-step process of moving money through the banking system to pay them out.
 The first step in this process is to submit an ACH transaction to debit the cash requirement for a payroll from the employer’s bank account.
 When a payroll’s debit transaction has been sent to the ACH network, it moves into a new status:

 Once a payroll is processing, it can no longer be reopened.
 If you require a change to a processing payroll, reach out to us directly.